dentarg/auth0-blog/_posts/2018-02-08-developing-games-with-react-redux-and-svg-part-2.markdown

 As you can see, this new code filters the `flyingObjects` property of the `gameState` to remove objects that have an age equals or greater than `4000` (4 seconds).

 If you restart your app now (`npm start`) and hit the *Start Game* button, you will see flying objects moving from top to bottom in the SVG canvas.
-Also, you will notice that your game creates new flying object after the existing ones reach the bottom of this canvas.
+Also, you will notice that your game creates new flying objects after the existing ones reach the bottom of this canvas.

 ![Using CSS animation with React](https://cdn.auth0.com/blog/aliens-go-home/flying-objects-moving.png)